mikehwagz/tiny-signal/README.md

 # tiny-signal

-tiny-signal is a minimal implementation of the observer design pattern in less than 300 bytes gzipped.
+tiny-signal is a minimal implementation of the observer design pattern in only 228 bytes gzipped.

 ## Installation